-Tuning the Audi A3 - which model should you choose?
+Tuning the Audi A3

 "Audi A3 Tuning"

 When Audi produce a car, other manufacturers sit up and take notice.
-The A3 was at the time the smallest Audi ever made (until the A2 came along).

 It was first produced in 1996 where is was restricted to 3 doors.
 Then in 1999 Audi saw fit to listen to their critics and add a 5 door version.
 The early models were a superb effort and good clean MK1 A3's still command a good price on the used market today.

-Handling and performance easily rivalled the best in its class.
+Handling and performance easily rivaled the best in its class.
 The range topping S3 which was revised in 2001 was incredibly lively and fun to drive and addressed most of the unfair criticisms of the earlier S3 model.

 The early pre 2003 models had little rear legroom and essentially this restricted the rear for young passengers.
 Boot space is generally very good.
 Some owners of the 1.8T engine reported problems with early coil packs, although these will most certainly have been replaced by now.

 See our 1.8T tuning guide for more tips on this excellent engine.

 Using the wrong type of oil can cause the oil pump to clog up and total engine failure so adhere closely to the specified engine servicing regimen and you should be fine.
 The model range was later revised in 2003 addressing the problem of rear passenger leg room.